All photos on this website are by the excellent Aoife Mulvenna. Check out her tumblr.

 'What is the University today?
 A Genealogy and Critique' [Conference paper presented at Protest, hosted by the Glasgow College of Arts.
 Panel on 'Youth in Revolt'.]
 University of Glasgow, May 2014.

-I am currently a Lecturer in Liberal Arts & Politics in the Liberal Arts Department at King’s College London (as of Jan 2019).
-I convene and teach on “Politics in Theory and Practice” (within the Department of Political Economy) and take seminars for “Translation Across Disciplines.”
-I am also the Major Advisor for the Politics pathway.
+Between January 2019 - August 2020, I was a Lecturer in Liberal Arts & Politics Education in the Liberal Arts Department at King’s College London.
+I convened and taught on “Politics in Theory and Practice” (within the Department of Political Economy), convened the second year Liberal Arts core module “Space, Power, Agency”, and lectured/took seminars for the third year core module “Translation Across Disciplines.”
+I was also the Major Advisor for the Politics pathway.

-I am also a PhD candidate in Social & Political Thought at the University of Kent, Canterbury, where I held a Kent 50th Anniversary Scholarship (2015-2018).
-I submitted my thesis in September 2018 and am currently awaiting my viva.
-During my time as both a Graduate Teaching Assistant and Assistant Lecturer at the University of Kent (Sept 2018 - Dec 2018), I taught on modules in political thought across all levels (“Introduction to Political Thought” and “Modern Political Thought).
-I also gave lectures for the Liberal Arts program on Neoliberalism (for the module “Understanding the Contemporary”) and The Postmodern and the Postindustrial (for the module “Roots of Transformation”).
+I completed my PhD in Social & Political Thought at the University of Kent, Canterbury, where I held a Kent 50th Anniversary Scholarship (2015-2018).
+My thesis was entitle Rhythmic Ecology: Mindscaping the Rhythms of Everyday Life, and was supervised by Dr Iain MacKenzie and Dr Charles Devellennes.
+I submitted my thesis in September 2018 and am passed my viva with no corrections on 1st March 2019, graduating in July 2019.
+During my time as both a Graduate Teaching Assistant and Assistant Lecturer at the University of Kent (Sept 2018 - Dec 2018), I taught on modules in political thought across all levels (“Introduction to Political Thought” and “Modern Political Thought”).
+I also developed original, research-led lecture and module content for the Liberal Arts program on Neoliberalism (for the module “Understanding the Contemporary”) and The Postmodern and the Postindustrial (for the module “Roots of Transformation”).

-I received an MPhil in Philosophy from the University of Warwick - where I specialised in political philosophy, 20th century Continental philosophy, and the phenomenological tradition - and where I held an AHRC Research Masters Preparation Scholarship (2013-2015).
+I hold a Postgraduate Diploma in Law (PGDL) from BPP University.
+I also received an MPhil in Philosophy from the University of Warwick - where I specialised in political philosophy, 20th century Continental philosophy, and the phenomenological tradition - and where I held an AHRC Research Masters Preparation Scholarship (2013-2015).
 My thesis was supervised by Professor Keith Ansell-Pearson and was titled An Empiricist Mode of Existence: Deleuze, the 'New Materialisms', & an Art of Organising Encounters.
 Prior to this, I received a BA in Politics, Philosophy & Economics from Queen's University Belfast (2010-2013).